theREALdebater/eclat/doc/security/endorse.md

 An endorsement ensures that the caller has permission to carry out the operation, and also determines whether auditing is required, as well as possibly other qualifications of performing the operation.

+The operation is expected to use the cited authority to check that the caller has permission to perform the operation it has requested, and possibly also to qualify the execution of the operation (for example, activating auditing).

+The operation might use the cited identity in an [audit log](../events/logging.md#aud) relating to the call.

 Most (or all) system objects will use a special kind of module, called a [guardian](guardians.md), to implement the endorsements specially for it.